ctools/ctools/doc/source/users/user_manual/iact_analysis/analysis.rst

   Number of energy bins [20]
   Output counts cube [cntcube.fits]

-Note that bins only get filled if the bin of the cube is fully contained in the energy range and RoI of a considered observation.
-It is therefore useful to provide the energy range given by :ref:`csiactobs` above.
-This ensures a maximum agreement between observations and binning and reduces the loss of data.

 Create exposure cube
 ^^^^^^^^^^^^^^^^^^^^
 After binning the events into a three-dimensional cube, an exposure cube has to be computed.
 The exposure is defined as the effective area times the dead-time corrected observation time.
 Each observation from the input container gets stacked in the resulting cube.
 The exposure is stored in units of :math:`cm^2 s`.
 The exposure cube does not have to contain the same binning as the event cube but for simplicity, the event cube can be passed to adopt the binning parameters.
 Note, however, that the exposure cube is defined in true sky coordinates and energy while the counts cube is defined in reconstructed sky coordinates and energy.
 Consequently, the sky area and energy range covered by the exposure cube should be slightly larger than that of the counts cube to accommodate for spill over of events due to the point spread function and energy dispersion.
 By computing the exposure cube on the same grid as the counts cube, the spill over of events from sources at the edge of cube will not be handled correctly.
 In the example below, however, no source at the edge of the field of view is present.
 Therefore, for simplicity, the count cube is used as input cube to extract the binning.

 This task of computing the exposure cube is is performed by :ref:`ctexpcube`.